Very good

 Vitamin B-3 (niacinamide)

 These creams work best on flat spots, such as melasma or age spots.
-They are effective for discolouration in most skin types.
-You can get the over-the-counter products quickly and without a doctor's visit, but it may take longer to lighten the skin if you use these products.
-Prescription products contain stronger active ingredients, but must also be used under a doctor's direction and supervision.
+They are effective for discoloration on most skin types.
+While over-the-counter products are available quickly and without a doctor's visit, they can take longer to lighten skin.
+Prescription products contain more potent active ingredients and must therefore be used under a doctor's instructions and supervision.

 Recommendations

-Acid treatments are intended to remove the top layer of skin, this is also called peeling.
-After the treatment, the skin immediately begins to replace the removed layer of skin.
-This evens out the skin's tone and makes it smoother.
-There are different types of acids and peelings that can be purchased in specialised shops (drugstores, beauty salons).
+Acid treatments are intended to remove the top layer of skin; this is also known as peeling.
+After the treatment, the skin immediately begins to replace the removed layer.
+This evens out the skin tone and makes it smoother.
+There are various types of acids and peels available from specialist retailers (drugstores, beauty salons).

 The following active ingredients are usually found in the products: